AndrewEllis93/Print-Tuning-Guide/articles/determining_max_speeds_accels.md

 **1.** Watch and listen.
 - Often, the skipping will be very obvious.
 Your toolhead may start shuddering and making erratic movements and loud noises.
-- **Even if no skipping occurs, your motors might start to make loud resonant noises.** This can be an indication that you are near the limit, and should consider backing off a bit.

 **2.** If there was no apparent major skipping, check for minor skipping:

 - Inspect the g-code terminal output:
     - Compare the numbers for the X and Y steppers for the first and second homing.
     - ![](/images/TEST_SPEED_Compare.png)
         - These numbers represent the microstep position of the toolhead at X/Y max position.

     - Ensure that the difference between these numbers **has not exceeded a full step.**
         - For example, I am running `microsteps` of **32** for my A and B motors.
 I would ensure that the values for each axis have not changed by more than **32**.
         - If the number has deviated more than this, that means that the corresponding axis has likely skipped.